 Civil Union Replaced by Same-Sex Marriage

 The Vermont civil union bill was a landmark in the fight over gay marriages.
 For the first time, a state allowed gay couples to have all the same benefits as married couples under state law.
-In 2009, Vermont went one step further and approved same-sex marriages.
+In 2009, Vermont went one step further and became the fourth state to approve same-sex marriages.
 The civil union is no longer available in Vermont, but any civil union entered into before September 1, 2009 is still honored.

 Civil unions and the similar domestic partnership option are still offered in some states, such as Colorado, even though same-sex marriage is now legal at the federal level.
-Civil unions are also still available in Hawaii, Illinois, and Rhode Island.
-Oregon and Nevada provide broad domestic partnership benefits.
+Civil unions are also still available in Hawaii, Illinois, and New Jersey.
+The states of Oregon and Nevada provide broad domestic partnership benefits.